Dariuskp/Ansible---Server-Hardening/README.md

 ***Some flags that may be used*****

---step - prompt before each task is ran
+--step  (prompt before each task is ran)

---start-at-task"" --- start at a specific task
+--start-at-task"" (start at a specific task)

---ask-become-pass ---- prompt for become password
+--ask-become-pass ---- (prompt for become password)

---ask-vault-pass ----- prompt for vault password
+--ask-vault-pass ----- (prompt for vault password)